 In the GTA: 1,750

 In Toronto: 1,020

 Honduras became independent from Spain in 1821, but its history is characterized by instability.
 Honduras today is a democracy, but continues battling for true political stability.
 Unemployment and poverty are social issues that must be tackled.
-Hondurans have religious freedom and there is separation of church and state.
+Hondurans have religious freedom and there is a separation of church and state.
 The Catholic Church's influence is declining as Catholics are becoming less active in the church.
 On the other hand, the country's Protestant population is on the rise and is very active.
 As is expected in a country with such a high Christian population, Christian holidays like Holy Week, Easter, and Christmas are widely celebrated.